We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - iron supplements, especially if your hair loss is connected to anemia or heavy menstrual cycles

-Hair loss in men is more common than in women.
+Hair loss is more common in men than in women.
 According to the American Hair Loss Association, about 85 percent of men have thinning hair by the time they reach 50.
-Hair loss in men is typically caused by genetic male pattern hair loss, androgenetic alopecia, aging, or low testosterone levels.
-If you’re concerned about hair loss, your doctor may recommend one or more of the following treatments:
+Hair loss in men is typically caused by genetic male-pattern hair loss.
+If you’re concerned about hair loss, a doctor may recommend one or more of the following treatments:

 Sugar, processed fats, preservatives, and alcohol can all contribute to oxidative stress.
 Keep this in mind if you’re looking to stop your hair from falling out.

-Smoking can prematurely age your hair cells, making your hair follicles brittle and easy to damage.
-Speak to your doctor to come up with a smoking cessation plan right for you.
+Smoking can damage your hair cells, making your hair follicles brittle and easy to damage.

 Many women experience dehydration, fatigue, stress, and falling estrogen levels as their body adjusts to life after pregnancy.
-This causes increased sensitivity in hair follicles, which can lead to a period of increased hair loss.
+These factors can lead to increased hair shedding.
 Some of this hair loss is often related to the stress and exhaustion of having a baby.
 This condition is temporary and should resolve within a year after the pregnancy has ended.

 Chemotherapy works by attacking cancer cells in your body.
 As a side effect, chemotherapy kills the cells that make your hair grow.
-Hair usually begins falling out within two to four weeks after treatment.
+Hair usually begins falling out within 2 to 4 weeks after treatment.

 Some people choose to prepare for this side effect by shaving their hair off before treatment starts.
 Many people are more comfortable with this choice.
 But not everyone who undergoes chemotherapy will lose all of their hair as a result.
 Sometimes hair simply thins out or recedes.

 You may also ask your doctor about scalp cooling treatments.
-These treatments, which include a scalp cooling cap.
-These caps slow blood flow to your scalp during treatments.
-While it’s not completely effective, scalp cooling caps can help you retain more of your hair.
+These treatments, which include a scalp cooling cap, slow blood flow to your scalp during treatments.
+While it’s not completely effective, scalp cooling can help you retain more of your hair.
 The average cost is about

-If you’re concerned that your hair loss goes beyond normal shedding or temporary telogen effluvium, you should speak to your doctor.
+If you’re concerned that your hair loss goes beyond normal shedding or temporary telogen effluvium, you should speak to a doctor.
 Hair that’s coming out in clumps and leaving bald spots, and hair that’s growing in patches, could be symptoms of an underlying health issue.
-Speak to your dermatologist or primary care physician and describe your symptoms if you need more guidance.
+Speak to a dermatologist or primary care physician and describe your symptoms if you need more guidance.

-Hair loss is a common symptom of many health conditions.
-For many people experiencing hair loss, there are treatments that will stop hair loss and even help you regrow some of your hair.
-Home remedies, lifestyle and dietary changes, and over-the-counter medication can improve the appearance of thinning hair.
+Some treatments may stop hair loss and even help you regrow some of your hair.
+Home remedies, lifestyle and dietary changes, and over-the-counter medication may improve the appearance of thinning hair.